Killing Time at Lightspeed — Games for People Who Prefer to Read

 I can look at any of my favorite narrative games and find exactly these elements: a detailed and interesting character, rooted in an interesting world and given problems to overcome.
 The player is then given control of that character.
 Beyond that, the story is still a playground for the writer to choose what story they want to tell.

-Maybe that’s a young, misunderstood psychic boy trying to save the world and also fit in at summer camp, in Psychonauts.
-Maybe it’s an emotionally vulnerable man spending a summer as a park ranger, trying to figure out how to mourn his dying, comatose wife, in Firewatch.
+In Psychonauts, that’s a young misunderstood psychic boy trying to save the world and also fit in at summer camp.
+In Firewatch, it’s an emotionally vulnerable man spending a summer as a park ranger, trying to figure out how to mourn his dying, comatose wife.

 Emergent Narrative is a False Promise